itsa/itsa.github.io/_docs/dom-ext/index.md

 ###prev###
 Returns the previous of the HtmlElement's siblings, or the previous that matches `cssSelector`.

+###rectangleInside###
+Checks whether the HtmlElement has its rectangle inside the outboud-Element.
+This is no check of the DOM-tree, but purely based upon coordinates.

 ###remove###
 Removes the HtmlElement from the DOM.